mahesh-panchal/nextflow-novice/_episodes/03-processes.md

 There are lots of directives described in the [documentation](https://www.nextflow.io/docs/latest/process.html#directives), which allow you to customise the running of your workflow to your infrastructure.
-The directives should appear before the input, output, when, and script blocks, or alternatively can be provided via configuration files.
+The directives should appear before the input, output, when, and script blocks, or alternatively can be provided via configuration files (recommended for certain directives).

 Here is a table of some useful directives.